merkle-open/generator-nitro/packages/nitro-exporter/README.md

 # nitro-exporter

-With this package, Nitro can generate static exports of your project by using `gulp export` on the CLI.
+With this package, Nitro can generate static exports of your project by using `npm run export`.

-    $ gulp export
+    $ npm run export

 The exporter configuration can be found in [config.json](//github.com/namics/generator-nitro/app/templates/config.json).